lordcongra/poke-e-role/README.md

 - **Smart Item Auto-Fill:** The sheet automatically recognizes standard items!
 Type "Life Orb", "Choice Scarf", or "Eviolite" into the name box, and the engine will automatically fetch the description and inject the perfect mechanical tags for you!
 - **Training Points (TP) & Poké (PD):** Keep track of your character's progression currency and wealth with dedicated, auto-saving trackers at the bottom of the sheet.

-### 🎲 1-Click Dice+ & Broadcast Integration
+### 🎲 Dice Engine Integration (CAR vs. Dice+)

+- **Pure Math Routing:** Our engine handles the math for you!
+Broadcasts are natively formatted to support both the **Dice+** and **Custom Action Rolls (CAR)** extensions.
+- **Which should I choose?**
+    - **Custom Action Rolls (CAR):** Uses internal math rather than pure physics, making it more performance-lite (especially on Firefox) and perfectly synced for all players, regardless of how massive the dice pool gets.
+It also includes a persistent chat log!
+    - **Dice+:** A pure 3D physics-based roller.
+It runs smoothly on Google Chrome, but keep in mind that very large dice pools (12+ dice) might occasionally show visual inaccuracies for non-GMs due to physics desyncs across the network.
 - **OBR Notifications:** Every roll triggers an Owlbear Rodeo broadcast notification announcing the move, pain penalties, active item buffs, and required successes to the whole table!
-The goal of this is to give you info on what you have that's affecting your rolls.
-- **Pure Math Routing:** Dice+ and the sheet handles most of the math for you!
 - **Smart Combat:** Automatically accounts for global Accuracy/Damage modifiers, STAB bonuses, Protean/Libero, Super Luck, and even grants +3 dice on Critical Hits for the _Sniper_ ability.
-- **Automated Vampiric Shields (New!):** Adding the `[Temp HP % Dmg]` tag to any move or item will automatically intercept the broadcast from Owlbear Rodeo's 3D dice and magically apply the correct Temp HP shield to your character based on how much damage you rolled!

 ### 🛡️ Auto-Calculating Type Matchups